brianfoshee/modbus-redis/README.md

 Starting point for what will be a system to monitor and view solar/charging data.

 Since inception, many improvements have been made to this project.
-It pulls data every 5 seconds then can send it to a remote server in JSON format to be stored and analyzed in postgres.
+It pulls data every 5 seconds, stores it to Redis, then can send it to a remote server as JSON to be stored and analyzed.

 This runs on a Raspberry Pi.
 Requires [hiredis] [hired] and [libmodbus] [libmod].